bragggroupiitm/beautiful-jekyll/index.md

 ### Vision

-“ Understand, develop and apply physical laws based on sound mathematical footing to problems in the science and engineering of materials.”
+Understand, develop and apply physical laws based on sound mathematical footing to problems in the science and engineering of materials.

 ### Mission